taiyingchen/CS498HS/HW4/README.md

 ## Input format

-The input contains the (user,movie) ratings, movie metadata and the (user,movie) pairs for which you need to estimate the ratings.
+The input (`input.txt`) contains the (user,movie) ratings, movie metadata and the (user,movie) pairs for which you need to estimate the ratings.

 The first line of the input contains two space separated integers R M. R is the number of lines of user-movie ratings and M is the number of movies.
 Next R lines contain the ratings.
 Each line contains three space-separated values (user-id, movie-id, rating).
 Next M lines contain the metadata.
 The first entry in each line is the movie id, followed by words describing movie metadata.
 The last five lines contain two space-separated integers (target user-id, target movie-id) for which you need to estimate the ratings.